kinther/federation2/README.md

 in planets.json in the "Sell" category.
 For example if I wanted to buy Alloys and BioChips from Castillo, I would create an entry for it and in the Sell line enter ["Alloys", "BioChips"].
+3. Find out which planets you want to sell your surpluses to by checking their exchange information.
+For optimal selling make sure to find at least six to eight planets which will buy your surplus item.
+Ensure none of these planets are "mixed" planets that treat this item as a surplus of their own to maximize profits - ideally they should only buy 525 tons or seven bays in total.
-3. Place your planet owner on your home planet landing pad before running and ensure you have a ship capable of carrying at least 525 tons.  (clear your cargo space ahead of time wherever possible)
+4. Place your planet owner on your home planet landing pad before running and ensure you have a ship capable of carrying at least 525 tons.  (clear your cargo space ahead of time wherever possible)

 Run the script with:

-python3 federation2.py --user (username) --password (password) --planet (planet you own)
+python3 federation2.py --user (username) --password (password) --planet (planet name) --mode (deficit or surplus)

+or (depending on how you have your environment setup)

+python federation2.py --user (username) --password (password) --planet (planet name) --mode (deficit or surplus)

 version log: